dskarbek/RPN-Lang/README.md

 `()` | Pop the top of stack and evaluates it as a RPNLang expression.
 Typically, the top of stack should be a `{ ... }` quoted expression.
 `?:->` | Does a ternary operator evaluation just like `?:` but then evaluates the result as an RPNLang expression.
 Good for when you are using the ternary operator for conditional evaluation.
 Literally equivallent to `?: ()`
 `{ ... }` | Quotes the enclosed tokens into a single token on the stack.
 Can be nested.
 This is primarily useful for defining expressions to pass to the eval operator
+`><` | Has no effect on the program, but sets a breakpoint so if the interpreter is running in a debug mode it can choose to stop at this point.
+`!!` | Flushes the stack to output, joins all current values without delimiters and adds a newline to the end.
+If the stack is empty, does nothing.

 ## Variable operators
 Token | Description